Skip to main content

 Costs for providing a financial guarantee, if the National Agency asks for it.

 Expensive travel costs of participants and their accompanying persons that cannot be supported with the standard “Travel” category due to geographical remoteness or other barriers.
+If awarded, the exceptional costs for expensive travel replace the travel support based on unit costs.

 Visa and visa-related costs, residence permits, vaccinations, medical certifications.